ceos-org/stac-collection-and-granule-discovery-best-practices/introduction.md

 - Facilitate the aggregation of results between disparate Earth Data providers via STAC common standards
 - Allow for clients to access search engines via STAC capabilities with no a priori knowledge of specific implementations
 - Facilitate smooth integration between related STAC implementations, such as a dataset resource collection that refers to granule resource collections from another provider
-- Replace the existing [CEOSS WGISS Integrated Catalog](https://ceos.org/ourwork/workinggroups/wgiss/access/cwic/) (CWIC) infrastructure, based on the [OpenSearch API](https://github.com/dewitt/opensearch), with the STAC API and STAC catalogs
+- Replace the existing [CEOSS WGISS Integrated Catalog](https://ceos.org/ourwork/workinggroups/wgiss/access/cwic/) (CWIC) and [WGISS Connected Data Assets](https://ceos.org/ourwork/workinggroups/wgiss/access/connected-data-assets/) (CDA) infrastructure, based on the [OpenSearch API](https://github.com/dewitt/opensearch), with the STAC API and STAC catalogs
 ## 1.2 Document overview

 The document is organized as follows: